ashith1101/ashith1101/README.md

 I am a Developer from India.
 - :telescope: I'm currently working on a few web projects.
 - 🌱: I am currently exploring the fields of machine learning and app development to expand my knowledge and skills in these exciting domains.
-- ⚡: Devoting consistent time to practicing Data Structure to improve my problem-solving skills
+- ⚡: Devoting consistent time to practising Data Structure to improve my problem-solving skills
+-  📑: I write blogs on [https://hashnode.com/@ash1103]
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)]([your-linkedin-url](https://www.linkedin.com/in/ashith-shetty-7a05b622b/))

 ---